 The major downside of the combined proposals is the reduction in unit threshold to 40/50-unit schemes.
 It is simply a question of maths – schemes below 40/50 units will provide no affordable housing so supply is reduced.
 This would have a disproportionate effect on smaller RPs specialising in smaller schemes.
 It will also likely lead to larger housebuilders reducing the size of schemes so that they fall below the threshold.
 Whilst provisions to avoid this are mentioned there will likely be gaps that housebuilders can use to circumvent this.

 The various changes could produce a triple whammy for new build rented stock – the increase in the threshold, likely reduction in rural schemes and First Homes taking away 25% of other tenures.

 Similarly, the changes are bad news for shared ownership.
 The 25% top slicing for First Homes will mean LAs are left with only 75% to play with for other tenures and it is suspected that shared ownership will come off worse but the proposed changes for the AHP 2021/26 are catastrophic for shared ownership.
-Not only will the minimum initial shares sold be reduced to 10%, staircasing will be permitted in 1% tranches – in future being based on a fixed index percentage plus rather than an increase on the original price, meaning RPs will miss out in a rising market.
+Not only will the minimum initial shares sold be reduced to 10%, staircasing will be permitted in 1% tranches – in future being based on a fixed index percentage plus increase rather than price the relevant proportion of a re-valuation of the property, meaning RPs will miss out in a rising market.
 Even worse is the requirement for Landlords to cover repair costs for the first 10 years and the provisions jointly will obviously have an adverse effect on RP’s appraisals.
 Why is the Government messing around with a well-established and popular product?
 The funders’ response will be key.